Skip to content

 Solutions to slow down your milk flow

-• Use nursing pads or a nursing bra equipped with pads: Absorbent nursing pads help manage excess milk between feedings.
+• Use nursing pads or a nursing bra with pads: Absorbent nursing pads help manage excess milk between feedings.

 Baby malformation